 What is the structure of your programs?
 Will there be in-country support?
 Will my family back home have a single point of contact in case of emergencies?

 Interning in a foreign country can be a rewarding and life-changing experience but it can also be quite challenging.
 It is important for interns to assure their chosen organization provides structured experiences with ample local support.
 For families and loved ones back home, it is equally important that such organizations provide a single-point of contact that can be reached in case of an emergency.
-IMA’s programs balance structure with ample local guidance and 24-hour, U.S.-based support for interns and their loved ones.
+IMA’s job shadowing programs balance structure with ample local guidance and 24-hour, U.S.-based support for interns and their loved ones.

 How are flight arrangements handled?